Category Archives: Cognitive Distortions

 Philautia is the Greek dichotomy of self-love.
 At one end of the spectrum is the excessive love of self (narcissism) and, at the other, the recognition and appreciation of self (self-esteem).

 Narcissism is a condition in which people function with an inflated and irrational sense of importance, often expressed by haughtiness or arrogance.
 It is the need for excessive attention and admiration, masking an sense of inferiority and inadequacy.
-Although we may be uncomfortable with the label, social anxiety carries an unhealthy self-centeredness that approaches the definition of narcissism.
+Although we may be uncomfortable with the label, social anxiety carries an unhealthy self-centeredness that approaches narcissism.

 Healthy philautia recognizes our value and potential.
 It realizes that we are necessary to this life and of incomprehensible worth.
 By embracing ourselves, warts and all, we open ourselves to sharing our authenticity.